Urban Terror: Gameplay

 Urban Terror is billed by FrozenSand as a "Hollywood tactical shooter."
 It blends elements from games such as Quake III Arena, Unreal Tournament and Counter-Strike.
 The realism in the mod is introduced through a number of changes: The number of weapons and other gear that can be carried is limited.
 Damage is also more realistic than in Quake III Arena, based on dividing the player target into discrete areas.

 Numerous game modes are featured, including classic first-person shooter modes such as Team Deathmatch, Capture the Flag, and Last Man Standing.
 Additionally, Urban Terror has a nonviolent "jump mode," in which players utilize the game's unique mechanics to progress through movement-based "jump maps" of varying difficulties.

+Mods

+Zombie Mode is a mod of the Survivor game mode in Urban Terror.
+Zombie mode consists of two teams Humans and Zombies.
+Humans are able to carry guns and zombies are only allowed a knife.
+The weapons in this mod only do low damage to zombie players.
+It takes up to 25 rounds for a single kill.
+The damage from sniper rifles is the highest at 30% and the heavy machine gun, Negev, only does 1%.
+All other guns damage somewhere within that range.
+Humans in most mods are allowed to carry 3 or fewer guns.
+Zombies only have a knife which does 66% damage or something less in regards to where the hit lands.
+Zombies have a fast knife which means it becomes proximity-instant kill weapon.
+The round is over when the 3-minute time limit expires or all players from one team die.